Alexander Hollins: BC Lions

 Hollins signed with the BC Lions of the Canadian Football League (CFL) on March 1, 2022.
 He made his CFL debut on October 8, 2022, where he had three catches for 47 yards and one touchdown against the Toronto Argonauts.
 He played and started in four regular season games where he had 13 receptions for 117 yards and one touchdown.
 He made his post-season debut in the West Semi-Final victory over the Calgary Stampeders and played in playoff games, recording eight catches for 102 yards and a touchdown.

 In 2023, Hollins won a starting role in training camp and had a breakout season.
 He played and started in all 18 regular season games where he had 78 catches for 1,173 yards and nine touchdowns.
 At season's end, he was named a CFL West All-Star.

 In the first six games of the 2024 season, Hollins had 38 receptions for 656 yards and four touchdowns.
 However, following an injury and demotion of quarterback Vernon Adams, Hollins struggled to maintain his outstanding production and finished the season with 61 catches for 937 yards and six touchdowns in 16 games played.
 In the West Semi-Final, he had two receptions for 16 yards.
 With one year remaining on his contract, he was released on January 30, 2025.

 Edmonton Elks

 On April 28, 2025, it was announced that Hollins had signed with the Edmonton Elks.
 However, he was released on June 1, 2025.

 Montreal Alouettes

 On July 1, 2025, it was announced that Hollins had signed with the Montreal Alouettes.
+On January 5th, 2026 Hollins signed a one year extension with the Alouettes.